THIS NOTICE DESCRIBES HOW HEALTH INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED, AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.

 - Information Provided to You: We may use your health information to assist us in communicating with you about appointment reminders, test results, and treatment information.
-Our communications to you may be by phone or by mail.
+Our communications to you may be by telephone, cell phone, e-mail, patient portal, or by mail.

 - Facility/Patient Directory: If you are hospitalized, we will list your name, where you are located in the facility, your general medical condition in simple one-worded terms, and your religious affiliation in our directory.
 The directory information, except for the religious affiliation, will be provided to persons who ask for your information by your name.
 The directory information with the religious affiliation will be provided to local clergy persons.
 If you do not want us to list this information in our directory and provide it to clergy and others, you must tell one of our staff members that you object to this practice.

 - Notification and Communication With Family and Friends: Your health information may be disclosed to notify a family member, your personal representative or other friend or family member involved in your care.
 This information may include your location within the organization and your general condition.
 If you are able and available to agree or object, we will give you the opportunity to object prior to making this notification.
 If you are unable or unavailable to agree or object, our health professionals will use their best judgment in communicating with your family and others.

 - Required by Law: As required by law, we may use and disclose your health information to law enforcement officials.
 In a disaster situation, we may disclose your health information to authorities to assist in locating your family and as needed, for disaster management efforts.

 - Correctional Institutions: If you are an inmate of a correctional institution, we may disclose to the institution your health information necessary for your health and the health and safety of others.